 The joyful conversation at the kitchen table could be heard far down the hallway of the castle.
-Stepping out of the stairwell, the King was astounded by this cheerful noise, so he ran to the kitchen door where he stood incredulous at what he saw.
-Noticing that her husband was so amazed that he could not speak, the Queen stood and said, “Dear King, I see you are as astonished as I am that these young people in the the castle.
+Stepping out of the stairwell, the King was astounded by this cheerful noise, so he ran to the kitchen door where he stood, incredulous at what he saw.
+Noticing that her husband was so amazed that he could not speak, the Queen stood and said, “Dear King, I see you are as astonished as I am to see these young people in the the castle.
 Ellyn, who was once an assistant to Cook Agnes, led this team on skis.
 They brought a sled carrying skis for us from the Mountain Kingdom.
-And, here is a a packet of letters and from Sir Andrew.”
+And, here is a a packet of letters from Sir Andrew.”

 The King’s face lit up with a joyous smile.
 Then, he became serious as he spoke.
 “Ellyn, is all well in the foothills?
 Are the villagers well, and did the crops get planted in the foothills?”

 “All is well,” said Ellyn as the King sat down at the head of the table.
 “We are all grateful for Sir Andrew and the green boat, for he brought us clean water to drink when we needed it and then rowed us to the foothills.
 The planting was completed in time to bring us good crops that will last though the cold months.
 We are planning a festival where we will give thanks for our good fortune.
 And, of course, no celebration would be complete without the Royal Family.
 We are grateful too that the Mountain Kingdom brought us skis and a sled.”

 “The sled that sled carried skis,” said the Queen.
 “It is meant to transport the sickly prince.
 But, since Ronduin is no longer sickly and is able to ski, Cook Agnes can ride in the sled along the chickens and the cat.”